Trump is heading to court. Here’s what to expect

 WHAT’S THE PLAN?

-Trump flew into New York from his Mar-a-Lago estate on Monday and is expected to leave Trump Tower on Tuesday and make the nearly four-mile drive to the Manhattan criminal courthouse, where he is scheduled to face a judge for his arraignment at 2:15 p.m.
+Trump flew into New York from his Mar-a-Lago estate in Palm Beach, Florida, on Monday and is expected to leave Trump Tower on Tuesday and make the nearly 4-mile (6-kilometer) drive to the Manhattan criminal courthouse, where he is scheduled to face a judge for his arraignment at 2:15 p.m.
 EDT.

 WHAT HAPPENS AFTER HE SURRENDERS?

 Trump will get booked.
 Here’s what that means: Before computers, information on every criminal suspect would be written down in a big book kept by court officials.
 Now, it’s all computerized, but the process is largely the same.
 Court officers will take down Trump’s full name, age, birthdate, height and weight.
 They’ll check to see if the former president has any outstanding warrants.
 They’ll take his fingerprints — but they won’t roll his fingertips in ink; these days that’s done by computer, too.
 Officers will roll each fingertip on a computerized system that records the prints.
 They may take his photo, known as a mug shot.
 In New York, this process usually takes about two hours, but can be as long as four.
+But no one else is getting processed when Trump arrives, so it will go much faster.
 Then he goes before a judge.

 WHAT HAPPENS IN THE HEARING?

-An arraignment is a hearing in which the indictment will be formally unsealed and the charges will be read aloud, though Trump could request to wave the public reading.
-He will be asked how he pleads to the charges and he will answer “guilty” or “not guilty.”
-And Trump’s attorneys Joe Tacopina, Susan Necheles and Todd Blanche will work with the judge and the district attorney’s office to set a date for the next time he’d be back in court.
+An arraignment is a hearing in which the indictment will be formally unsealed and the charges will be read aloud, though Trump could request to waive the public reading.
+He will be asked how he pleads to the charges and is expected to answer “not guilty.”
+And Trump’s attorneys Joe Tacopina, Susan Necheles and Todd Blanche, will work with the judge and the district attorney’s office to set a date for the next time he’d be back in court.
 The judge has ruled that news photographers would be allowed to take photos of the former president at the start of his arraignment.

 WILL HE BE ARRESTED?